 TROUSERS / SHORTS Jeans are unsuitable in rain; skirts and shorts don't protect legs from brambles, nettles etc. There are plenty of walking trousers now available that dry very quickly when they get wet.
-Include a pair of trousers for evening wear.
+Include a pair of trousers or a dress or skirt for evening wear.